ANNarchy/ANNarchy.github.io/docs/Installation.md

 The (path to the) compiler can be changed in the `openmp` section (ignore the `cuda` section if you do not have a GPU).

-You can also change the compiler flags if you know what you are doing. `-O3` does not always lead to faster simulation times, but it is worth a shot.
+You can also change the compiler flags if you know what you are doing. `-O3` does not always lead to faster simulation times.

 #### CUDA